fmaste/Haskell/doc/TypeCheckingAndInference.md

 ### No Implicit Overloading

-Now before trying to add any type information to the ```myAdd``` function, try calling it twice with different types like this:
+Now before trying to add a type-signature to the ```myAdd``` function, try calling it twice with different input types like this:

 ```haskell
 main :: IO ()